BRIT Trust

-The British Record Industry Trust (BRIT Trust) is a recorded music charity in the UK, established in 1989 by UK record labels.
+British Record Industry Trust, trading as BRIT Trust, is a recorded music charity in the UK, established in 1989 by UK record labels.
 Its mission is to "improve lives through the power of music and the creative arts".
 It is directed by a team of trustees, led by Tony Wadsworth, who was appointed chair of The BRIT Trust in February 2021, taking over from John Craig.

 It is funded largely by money raised each year by the BRIT Awards and also by the annual Music Industry Trust awards dinners (MITS), and has made more than 230 grant commitments totalling over £27 million to a wide range of causes and charities.

 BRIT School

 The BRIT School in Croydon has been a major beneficiary of BRIT Trust funding, and was set up shortly after the Knebworth concert of 1990 where Dire Straits, Elton John, Jimmy Page, Paul McCartney and Pink Floyd, and more, performed to support The BRIT Trust.

 Since its establishment in 1991, the BRIT School include alumni such as musicians Adele, Leona Lewis and Loyle Carner, as well as actors including Blake Harrison, Tom Holland and Cush Jumbo.